“Elegant apartments for 2-6 in Milan's Porta Magenta district, ensconced in a 15th-century palazzo with a glorious garden and a secret vineyard”

 Children are welcome - Julia has 3 primary school age/toddler boys of her own so is very understanding of a family's needs - and those up to the age of 3 stay free of charge.
 Note that all bedrooms are doubles.

 Family friendly accommodation:

 The best option for families is Leonardo, which sleeps 4-6 in 2 bedrooms and a sofabed; it also has 2 bathrooms (one with a tub).
-The other apartments have one bedroom only, but all come with sofabeds that can sleep 1-2 children; Luini has a tub in its bathroom, but the others have showers only.
+The other apartments have one bedroom only, but all come with sofabeds that can sleep 1-2 children; Luini and Lanzone have a tub in their bathrooms, but the others have showers only.
 Baby cots can be added to all apartments.